 Coquitlam Lake Water Supply Project will help meet the region’s needs well into the next half century.

-Potential locations under consideration for Coquitlam Lake Water Supply Project infrastructure
+Coquitlam Lake Water Supply Project

 Metro Vancouver continuously evaluates additional options to ensure a future supply of high-quality drinking water.
 A recently completed long-term water supply planning study,

 Water Supply Outlook 2120, presents key findings and actions to ensure the continued delivery of clean, safe drinking water to the region over the next 100 years.
-The study assesses the water system’s resiliency to various challenges, such as population growth and impacts of climate change, and confirms that the region is on the right track by planning for the Coquitlam Lake Water Supply Project to be in place by the mid-2030s.
+The study assesses the water system’s resiliency to various challenges, such as population growth and impacts of climate change, and confirms that the region is on the right track by planning for the Coquitlam Lake Water Supply Project to be in place by the late 2030s.

 Beyond the Coquitlam Lake Water Supply Project, Metro Vancouver is well positioned to access additional water supply from within its existing three watersheds.
 Greater implementation of water conservation and efficiency programs can also reduce demands on Metro Vancouver’s water system, deferring the need for additional supply projects.